jitsi/jitsi-meet/android/README.md

 #### loadURL(URL)

+Loads a specific URL which may identify a conference to join.
+If the specified URL is null, the Welcome page is displayed instead.

+#### loadURLString(String)

-Loads the given URL and joins the room.
-If `null` is specified, the welcome page is displayed instead.
+Loads a specific URL which may identify a conference to join.
+If the specified URL is null, the Welcome page is displayed instead.

 #### setListener(listener)